SystemFw/blog/content/staging/paxos-failures.md

 has a quorum, and they will never get one as the storage servers don't allow overwriting a value once written.

-Overwrites are a no-go because they trivially break the write-once property even without any concurrency: `w1` could successfully set an empty WOR to `v1`, a reader would read `v1`, then 10 minutes later `w2` arrives, overwrites all the values to successfully set `v2`, and then the next reader reads `v2`.
-So, since we want to keep writes idempotent on the storage servers, we'll have to change the logic of the writers.
+Blind overwrites are a no-go, however, because they trivially break the write-once property even without any concurrency: `w1` could successfully set an empty WOR to `v1`, a reader would read `v1`, then 10 minutes later `w2` arrives, overwrites all the values to successfully set `v2`, and then the next reader reads `v2`.

-The core of the issue is that writers write to storage servers _too
+The immediate issue is that writers write to storage servers _too
 eagerly_: a WOR write is only valid if its value is written to a majority of storage servers, but by the time a writer realises it doesn't have a majority, the damage is already done as some storage